 - The Microsoft Account will then appear asking whether you really want to continue or cancel, tap Continue.

-- The system will then prompt to verify your Identity.
+- The system will then prompt you to verify your identity.
 Select the email-id and the company will then send you a seven-digit confirmation code.

 - Use this code to re-create your Hello PIN.

 Note: Since you don’t have the access to this email id, you must convert your Microsoft account to a Local account.